Osprey-Robotics/.github/profile/README.md

 ## Contact Us

-For any inquiries, please reach out to us via email at [email address] or visit our [website](https://ospreyrobotics.weebly.com/).
+For any inquiries, please reach out to us via email at osprey.robotics@gmail.com or visit our [website](https://ospreyrobotics.weebly.com/).

 Thank you for your interest in Osprey Robotics.
 Let's build the future together!